r-grandorder/tri-hermes/en/pages/Trial/Arthur.md

 What the heck?

 **Mash:**
-Senpai mentioned that the man's attire reminded {(M)him/(F)her} of the Knights of the Round Table.
+Senpai mentioned that the man's attire reminded [♂him /♀her] of the Knights of the Round Table.
 Isn't that right, Senpai?

 **Mordred:**
 What?
 Us?
 But I don't remember anyone with a hood.